About Us

 These facilities are owned and operated by Boundary Country Trekking.
 The company has conducted Adventure Trips in Northern Minnesota since 1978.
-Current happenings and news from Little Ollie Lake, the Gunflint Trail and BWCA are published in Boundary Country Trekking's web site newsletter, the Banadad Bulletin.
+Current happenings and news from Little Ollie Lake, the Gunflint Trail and BWCA are published in Boundary Country Trekking's web site newsletter, the Poplar Creek Courier.

 More about our company history